nd1012/wan24-Crypto/README.md

 # wan24-Crypto

 This library exports a generic high level crypto API, which allows to use an implemented cryptographic algorithm to be applied using a simple interface.
+It also implements abstract and configurable RNG handling, which uses a local (CS)RNG entrophy source, if not overridden and extended with a customized RNG algorithm, which may use a physical entrophy source, too.

 Per default these cryptographic algorithms are implemented: